TamikWilliams/-final_exam_study_notes/FinalNotes.md

 cat -A ~Documents/sample_file/Code/helloWorld.py

  # cp
+- copies files/directories from a source to a destination
+# The cp command kuses the same structure as the mv command
+- cp plus files to copy plus destination
+  # To copy a file
+- cp Downloads/wallpapers.zip Pictures/
+-
+# To copy directories you must use the -r option
+- cp -r directory to copy plus destinatnion

+  # To copy a directory with absolute path
+  - cp -r ~/downloads/wallpapers ~/Pictures/

-# cut -
+ # cut
-- The cut command is used to extract a specofic section of each line of a fiel and display it to the screen
+- The cucpt command is used to extract a specofic section of each line of a fiel and display it to the screen
 # Usage
 cut plus option plus file(s)